 TIP - Apply Safety Coat Plus with a medium pile sheepskin roller not foam.

-For slippery areas such as jetties, pontoons, marine slipways and bridges, Heavy Duty FRP Plate would be perfect.
+For slippery areas such as jetties, pontoons, marine slipways, and bridges, Heavy-Duty FRP Plate would be perfect.
 They will resist extreme temperatures and will not rot or warp.
 These plates offer excellent slip resistance and, like the Safety Edge FRP, they have a chamfered back.
 Heavy Duty FRP Plate are extremely durable.

-TIP - Both Safety Edge FRP and Fibergalss Step® Covers can be applied to an uneven floor such as chequer plate - all you need to do is apply a thick layer of Mastic Adhesive to bed them down to help prevent ‘rocking’.
+TIP - Both Safety Edge FRP and Fiberglass Step® Covers can be applied to an uneven floor such as chequer plate - all you need to do is apply a thick layer of Mastic Adhesive to bed them down to help prevent ‘rocking’.

 TIP - Matching Anti-Slip Fiberglass Sheets are available.

 TIP - Always use the Safety Tape Edge Sealer if using it outside or even inside where it may get wet or damp.
-For dusty or porous surfaces use Safety Tape Primer as this helps stabilise the floor prior to applying the Safety Tape or the Heavy Duty FRP Plate.
+For dusty or porous surfaces use Safety Tape Primer as this helps stabilize the floor prior to applying the Safety Tape or the Heavy Duty FRP Plate.